MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Custom.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.Management.Automation.PSObject

-You can pipe any object to **Format-Custom**.
+You can pipe any object to Format-Custom.

 ## OUTPUTS

 ### Microsoft.PowerShell.Commands.Internal.Format

-**Format-Custom** returns the format objects that represent the display.
+`Format-Custom` returns the format objects that represent the display.

 ## NOTES

-* **Format-Custom** is designed to display views that are not just tables or just lists.
+`Format-Custom` is designed to display views that are not just tables or just lists.
 To display an alternate table view, use Format-Table.
 To display an alternate list view, use Format-List.

-  You can also refer to **Format-Custom** by its built-in alias, fc.
+You can also refer to `Format-Custom` by its built-in alias, "fc".
-For more information, see about_Aliases.
+For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).

-  The *GroupBy* parameter assumes that the objects are sorted.
+The **GroupBy** parameter assumes that the objects are sorted.
-Before using **Format-Custom** to group the objects, use Sort-Object to sort them.
+Before using `Format-Custom` to group the objects, use `Sort-Object` to sort them.

-*

 ## RELATED LINKS